Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What is the puncture wound care for dog bites?

-You must follow your doctor’s advice for wound care to keep it clean and dry to prevent infection.
+You must follow your doctor’s advice for wound care to keep it clean and dry, which will help prevent infection.
 You must also apply topical antibiotics to the wound as your doctor prescribes.
 Topical ointments, in addition to oral antibiotic treatment, can also help prevent infection.

 What are the precautions after a dog bite?

 Symptoms to watch out for are swelling of the bitten area, redness, warmth, and pain.
-You should also watch out for red streaking from the bitten area, lymph node swelling, draining of pus, fever, night sweats, rapid heart, respiratory rate, or dizziness and confusion.
-This could mean there is a puncture wound infection, and the disease worsens.
+You should also watch out for fever, night sweats, rapid heart, respiratory rate, dizziness, and confusion.
+This could mean there is a puncture wound infection.
 You may need more potent antibiotics to treat it.

 If you’re suffering from nightmares, stress, anxiety, and flashbacks of the dog attack, you should also see your physician.
 Severe dog attacks could trigger post-traumatic stress disorder and would need medications and psychotherapy for symptom control.